bahar

 Bahar Aameri (She/Her)

-During my spare time, I enjoy serving as an U14 Assisstant Coach at Richmond Hill Soccer Club, coordinating and playing in a Co-Ed soccer team, building 3D wooden puzzles, and playing the piano.
+During my spare time, I enjoy serving as a volunteer U14 Assisstant Coach at Richmond Hill Soccer Club, coordinating and playing in a Co-Ed soccer team, building 3D wooden puzzles, and playing the piano.

 Teaching